bagelquant/SLApension/README.md

     - Conditional Value at Risk (CVaR)
     - Maximum Drawdown
     - Sharpe Ratio
-- Determine adjusting strategy when the risk exceeds a certain threshold
+- Determine adjusting strategy when the risk exceeds a certain threshold -> should compare to market

 ### Performance Evaluation